celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-alfajores.md

 The `networkid` parameter value of `44785` indicates we are connecting the Alfajores Testnet.

-### Running the attestation service
+### Running the Attestation Service

-As part of the [lightweight identity protocol](/celo-codebase/protocol/identity), validators are expected to run an [attestation service](https://github.com/celo-org/celo-monorepo/tree/master/packages/attestation-service) to provide attestations that allow users to map their phone number to an account on Celo.
+As part of the [lightweight identity protocol](/celo-codebase/protocol/identity), Validators are expected to run an [Attestation Service](https://github.com/celo-org/celo-monorepo/tree/master/packages/attestation-service) to provide attestations that allow users to map their phone number to an account on Celo.

 You can find the complete instructions about how to run the [Attestation Service at the documentation page](running-attestation-service.md).